Dr John Beaven

 Practice Management and all Non-Clinical Staff

 The Practice Manager is responsible for the general management and the day to day running of the Practice, and will be able to help with any administrative or non-medical matters.
-He is also available to receive suggestions or discuss complaints.
+She is also available to receive compliments, suggestions or discuss complaints.

 Receptionists are the first people in the Practice with whom you are likely to come into contact.
 They will help you to make appointments with the doctors or nurses and try to provide answers to non-medical questions.